Gregy677/Stepfive/README.md

     return num, formattedValue
 end

+-- Find all models near a position within a range local function findNearbyModels(position, maxDistance)
+    local nearbyModels = {}

+    for _, model in ipairs(Workspace:GetChildren()) do
+        if model:IsA("Model") then
+            local primaryPart = model.PrimaryPart or model:FindFirstChildWhichIsA("BasePart")
+            if primaryPart then
+                local distance = (primaryPart.Position - position).Magnitude
+                if distance <= maxDistance then
+                    table.insert(nearbyModels, {
+                        name = model.Name,
+                        distance = distance
+                    })
+                end
+            end
+        end
+    end

+    -- Sort by distance
+    table.sort(nearbyModels, function(a, b)
+        return a.distance < b.distance
+    end)

+    return nearbyModels
+end

 -- Find the model that contains the money text local function findModelForMoneyText(moneyObject)
     if not moneyObject then return "Unknown" end